 A grip hoist is a hand-operated, portable manual winch used by fire departments and USAR teams for heavy-duty lifting, pulling, and stabilization.
 It allows a single firefighter to maneuver heavy objects in any direction without relying on motorized winches or electricity.
 The device relies on internal gripping jaws that alternately clamp and pull the wire rope, operating like a "mechanical hand."

-Following the morning crew meeting, WGFC crews gathered in the West Grove Station parking lot to discuss and demonstrate the grip hoist, which will be used in vehicle rescue stabilization situations.
+Last week, WGFC crews gathered in the West Grove Station parking lot to discuss and demonstrate the grip hoist, which will be used in vehicle rescue stabilization situations.
 This equipment was recently placed in service on the first-out engine, and all crews are continuing to train and review various scenarios for its use.
+Then, on June 16, firefighters from both West Grove and Avondale came together for a second training session to share knowledge of the grip hoist and expose to the tool to a new group of first responders.